bp100a/blog/content/blog/fizzbuzz.md

 ]
 highlight = "true"
 +++
-##The Fizz Buzz" interview question
+## "The Fizz Buzz" interview question
 One of the hardest things about hiring people is determining who will be a good fit for the company.
 For development teams this can be narrowly defined as someone who can answer arcane questions regarding computer science.
 One the tests I have seen used by many companies is the infamous "Fizz Buzz" problem.
 This problem is basically defined as follows:

 1. If a number is divisible by 3 print out "Fizz"